Those interested in data on children in poverty may also want to review material noted under “Fact Sheets” below.

 A State by State Report on Children's Health: Family Income and Education More Important than Medical Care

-This document demonstrates the challenges facing homeless children, as well as, explaining the McKinney-Vento Act and how it can help children.
+This presentation outlines some of the challenges facing homeless children, and explains the McKinney-Vento Act and how it can help children.
 The document also has information about Early Childhood Special Education and Headstart.

 This study uses statistics to analyze the position of poor children in both urban and rural environments.
 The report takes into consideration type of job and ethnicity, as well as, location.